 4. Expect criticism

 For you to grow as a UI/UX designer, you must be open to feedback; good or bad.
 You must also be willing and able to adjust accordingly.

-The key point is that you should leverage on feedbacks to develop yourself and get better at your designs.
+The key point is that you should leverage feedbacks to develop yourself and get better at your designs.
 Eventually, what you think will not fly with the client will surprisingly blow them away.
 This is a usual experience for most UI/UX designers.

-5. Research is an ongoing process
+5. Learning is an ongoing process

 He went further by saying that as far as UI/UX is concerned, there is no such thing as I’ve learned it all because you learn by doing.
-He added that to date, he still finds time to replicate some designs he feels are awesome as well as design fake projects just for the sake of practice.
+He added that, to date, he still finds time to replicate some designs he feels are awesome as well as design fake projects just for the sake of practice.

 He added that Working on fake projects is actually a way for a beginner to start since no one would want to give a contract to someone without a portfolio.

-UI/UX design is one of the most promising careers you can pursue in the digital world and with all the views and experiences of experts shared above, I believe you are no longer in the dark as to what to expect when you choose UI/UX design as a career.
+UI/UX design is one of the most promising careers you can pursue in the digital world and with all the views and experiences of experts shared above, we believe you are no longer in the dark as to what to expect when you choose UI/UX design as a career.